Air Conditioner

 Is an air conditioner CRA eligible in Canada?

 Yes.
-Air conditioners are eligible medical expenses under the CRA's Medical Expense Tax Credit (METC), but only when purchased with a prescription from a medical practitioner.
-The prescription must indicate that the air conditioner is medically necessary.
+Air conditioners are eligible medical expenses under the CRA's Medical Expense Tax Credit (METC) for a person with a severe chronic ailment, disease, or disorder — but only when purchased with a prescription.
+The claimable amount is limited to $1,000 or 50% of the amount paid for the air conditioner, whichever is less.
 Because this expense is METC eligible, it can also be reimbursed through an HSA or PHSP when the prescription requirement is met.

 What Qualifies

-- An air conditioner purchased with a valid prescription from a medical practitioner
+• An air conditioner purchased with a valid prescription for a person with a severe chronic ailment, disease, or disorder

-- Window, portable, or central air conditioning units prescribed for a documented medical condition such as severe respiratory illness, severe allergies, or a heat-intolerance disorder
+• Window, portable, or central air conditioning units prescribed for a documented condition such as a severe chronic respiratory illness, immune system disorder, or heat-intolerance condition

 What Does Not Qualify

-- Air conditioning installed for general cooling with no documented medical necessity
+• Air conditioning installed for general cooling with no documented severe chronic medical condition

 Frequently Asked Questions